Open post

 Except that Ernest Jefferys was not a criminal at all.
 And he had, in fact, been on Titanic.

-He was socializing with his brother Clifford and brother-in-law Peter when Titanic struck the iceberg, and had died in the sinking.
+Ernest Jefferys was socializing with his brother Clifford and brother-in-law Peter when Titanic struck the iceberg, and he had died in the sinking.
 His sister survived, and threatened to sue the Times for their error.

-Another criminal, Jay Yates, was reported as having gone down with the Titanic… because he was attempting to fake his own death, being wanted by the police for stealing two grand in postal money orders.
+Another criminal, Jay Yates, was reported as having gone down with the Titanic.
+He had not, as it turned out, because he was attempting to fake his own death; he was wanted by the police for stealing two grand in postal money orders.

 Yates reportedly hired a woman to pose as a survivor and deliver his heartfelt goodbye note to a newspaper office with the following note, as per the Chicago Inter Ocean on April 21, 1912, which reported that “Jay Yates, gambler, confidence man and fugitive from justice” had gone down with the ship.